 Why do programmers prefer dark mode?

 Now that you’ve learned the basics of programming from ESC180, you can start learning about its applications.
-In ESC190, you will be introduced to algorithms and data structures.
+In ESC190, you will be introduced to the C programming language, algorithms, and data structures.
 Algorithms are a set of instructions that process an input into a desired output.
 Examples of algorithms include data sorters, search engines, and shortest path finders.
-Data structures are ways to store data.
+Data structures are ways of storing data.
 Examples include linked lists, stacks, queues, and hash tables.
 These are useful in a variety of contexts, as you’ll see in the course.

 Professor